openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     class B { b_method() {} }
-    let b: B = n // OK as never is compatible with any type b.b_method() // this breaks type-safety if 'as' cast to never is allowed
+    let b: B = n // OK as never is compatible with any type b.b_method() /* this breaks type-safety if casting conversion to 'never' is allowed */

 The conversion of array types (see :ref:`Array Types`) also works in accordance with the widening style of the type of array elements as shown below: